nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

         also be a list or tuple of payloads (`bytearray`); in which case, all items in the list/tuple are processed for consecutive transmissions.

         - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is less than the `payload_length` attribute for pipe 0, then this bytearray is padded with zeros until its length is equal to the `payload_length` attribute for pipe 0.
         - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is greater than `payload_length` attribute for pipe 0, then this bytearray's length is truncated to equal the `payload_length` attribute for pipe 0.
     :param bool ask_no_ack: Pass this parameter as `True` to tell the nRF24L01 not to wait for an acknowledgment from the receiving nRF24L01.
 This parameter directly controls a ``NO_ACK`` flag in the transmission's Packet Control Field (9 bits of information about the payload).
 Therefore, it takes advantage of an nRF24L01 feature specific to individual payloads, and its value is not saved anywhere.
-You do not need to specify this for every payload if the `arc` attribute is disabled, however setting this parameter to `True` will work despite the `arc` attribute's setting.
+You do not need to specify this for every payload if the `auto_ack` attribute is disabled (for data pipe 0), however setting this parameter to `True` will work despite the `auto_ack` attribute's setting.

         .. note:: Each transmission is in the form of a packet.
 This packet contains sections of data around and including the payload. `See Chapter 7.3 in the nRF24L01